 Scientists suspect that neutrinos played a major role in the evolution of the universe, contributing to its mass as much as stars and planets.
 The NOvA experiment will study the strange properties of neutrinos, especially the elusive transition of muon neutrinos into electron neutrinos.

-The experiment will begin taking data in 2013 and construction will be complete in January 2014.
+The experiment will begin taking data in 2013 and construction will be complete in summer 2014.
 The first run will last six years.